Dhegedis/Dhegedis/README.md

 ### Internet Programming
 #### Components of a URL
 #### World Wide Web Consortium
+Tim Berners-Lee is the inventor of the world wide web.
+He invented W3C to improve the quality of the web.
+The Standard "Web of Devices" seems like it is an important standard to have around.
+It is important because it allows people to have access to the web form virtually anywhere, anytime.
 ### Software Development
 #### Algorithms
 A Variable is like a box that can store a single value.
 He uses examples like spam, eggs and bacon because they are often used in Python Tutorials.